codexcandle/audio-conversion-tools/README.md

 2. Install your favorite Bash terminal:
     ( e.g.: https://gitforwindows.org/ )

-### use
+### example use
-1. Drop ".command" file into a folder of .wav files.
+1. Drop "wav2mp3.command" file into a folder of .wav files.

+2. Open a terminal window.

-2. Drag ".command" file onto your terminal window from above, and hit ENTER.
+3. Drag same ".command" file onto your terminal window, and hit ENTER to execute.

+### enjoy!